In this article

 Traditionally speaking, underwriting insurance involves getting a bunch of documentation to verify the information on your application, asking you follow-up questions and so on.

-But a new breed of companies, like Fabric, are trying to make this process quicker, easier and more seamless.
-So, whenever possible, Fabric will approve you instantly, using an algorithm to help understand your risk profile; in these cases, an underwriter doesn’t even need to review the application.
+Some companies, like Fabric by Gerber Life, are trying to make this process quicker, easier and more seamless.
+So, whenever possible, we’ll approve you instantly, using an algorithm to help understand your risk profile.
+In these cases, a human underwriter doesn’t need to review the application.

 This algorithm is based on information available in various databases.
-For example, with your permission, prescription databases can be used to find out what medications you’ve been prescribed or motor vehicle records to learn of any driving violations.
+For example, prescription databases can be used to find out what medications you’ve been prescribed or motor vehicle records can help underwriters learn of any driving violations.
+In applying for insurance, you will generally be providing your permission for the company to access these sources of data.

-In other cases, you won’t be able to “skip the line,” especially if the underwriters have follow-up questions about your application.
-So if you aren’t able to get “accelerated approval," then your Fabric application will go to an underwriter to make a final decision.
+In some cases, you won’t be able to “skip the line,” especially if the underwriters have follow-up questions about your application.
+If you aren’t able to get “accelerated approval," then your Fabric by Gerber Life application will go to an underwriter to make a final decision.

 They have a few tools in their box to help them do just that.
 They might ask you for any of these things in order to assess your application—or they might not need any of them at all.

 This is a physical exam at no cost to you.
-Many companies that offer insurance, including Fabric, will send a qualified medical examiner to your home or office, around your schedule.
-Fabric works with a company called American Para Professional Systems (APPS) that even works odd hours, like nights and weekends.
+Many companies that offer insurance will send a qualified medical examiner to your home or office, around your schedule.
 That way, you can choose a time that’s genuinely convenient.

 The examiner will ask questions about your medical history.
 They’ll likely take height and weight measurements, and a blood and urine sample.
-They do this because a simple blood test can detect things like heart disease, stroke and diabetes, and the urine sample reveals things like drug use.
+They do this because a simple blood test can detect multiple things.
+For example, it can clue us in to conditions that could increase the risk of heart attack and stroke, such as diabetes or high cholesterol.
+It is also a good indicator of liver and kidney health.
+The urinalysis focuses mostly on kidney function, tobacco use and drug use.

 All information obtained during the exam is strictly confidential and your test results will be sent only to the underwriting department to be used in the underwriting process.